add11013/add11013/README.md

-- 👋 Hi, I’m @Roderick, a full-stack software engineer in Pegatron.
+- 👋 Hi, I’m @Roderick, a software engineer at Compax.
-- 👀 I’m interested in Java and AI algorithm.
+- 👀 I’m interested in Java and AI side project.
-- 🌱 I’m currently writing SpringBoot and Vue.js.
--

 <!---